 It’s the indescribable feeling of putting a song under a microscope and discovering everything you had previously missed out on.

 Things such as:

-The flaws in the recording that somehow actually make it sound better.
+- The flaws in the recording somehow actually make it sound better.

-The soundscapes and textures of backing instruments that seemed lost or non-existent before.
+- The soundscapes and textures of backing instruments which seemed lost or nonexistent before.

 I could go on.
 These may seem like exaggerations, but I can assure you that they’re not.

 When you put on an HD6XX, your reaction is likely to be something along the lines of: